-The Company anticipates that the areas of focus for 2022, which are generally applicable to each of our businesses, include:
+The Company anticipates that the areas of focus for 2023, which are generally applicable to each of our businesses, include:

-- Achieving sales growth through a combination of new product development, increasing distribution, new customer acquisitions and international expansion; - Raising prices on our goods due to rising input costs to preserve operating margins, - Taking market share, where possible, in each of our niche market leading companies, generally at the expense of less well capitalized competitors; - Striving for excellence in supply chain management, manufacturing and technological capabilities; - · Continuing to pursue expense reduction and cost savings in lower margin business lines or in response to lower production volume; - Continuing to grow through disciplined, strategic acquisitions and rigorous integration processes; and - Driving free cash flow through increased net income and effective working capital management, enabling continued investment in our businesses.
+- Achieving sales growth through a combination of new product development, increasing distribution, new customer acquisitions and international expansion; - · Raising prices, when appropriate, on our goods due to rising input costs to preserve operating margins; - Taking market share, where possible, in each of our niche market leading companies, generally at the expense of less well capitalized competitors; - · Striving for excellence in supply chain management, manufacturing and technological capabilities; - Continuing to pursue expense reduction and cost savings in lower margin business lines or in response to lower production volume; - · Continuing to grow through disciplined, strategic acquisitions and rigorous integration processes; and - Driving free cash flow through increased net income and effective working capital management, enabling continued investment in our businesses.

-The following discussion reflects a comparison of the historical results of operations of our consolidated business for the years ended December 31, 2021, 2020 and 2019, and components of the results of operations as well as those components presented as a percent of net revenues, for each of our businesses on a stand-alone basis.
+The following discussion reflects a comparison of the historical results of operations of our consolidated business for the years ended December 31, 2022, 2021 and 2020, and components of the results of operations as well as those components presented as a percent of net revenues, for each of our businesses on a stand-alone basis.

-We acquired Lugano Diamonds in September 2021, BOA in October 2020 and Marucci Sports in April 2020.
-In the following results of operations, we provide (i) our actual Consolidated Results of Operations for the years ended December 31, 2021, 2020 and 2019, which includes the historical results of operations of each of our businesses (operating segments) from the date of acquisition in accordance with generally accepted accounting principles in the United States ("GAAP" or "US GAAP") and (ii) comparative historical components of the results of operations for each of our businesses on a stand-alone basis ("Results of Operations - Our Businesses"), for each of the years ended December 31, 2021, 2020 and 2019, where all years presented include relevant pro-forma adjustments for pre-acquisition periods and explanations where applicable.
-For the 2021 acquisition of Lugano Diamonds, the pro forma results of operations have been prepared as if we purchased these businesses on January 1, 2019.
-We believe this presentation enhances the discussion and provides a more meaningful comparison of operating results.
-The following operating results of our businesses are not necessarily indicative of the results to be expected for a full year, going forward.
+We acquired PrimaLoft in July 2022, Lugano Diamonds in September 2021, BOA in October 2020 and Marucci Sports in April 2020.
+In the following results of operations, we provide (i) our actual Consolidated Results of Operations for the years ended December 31, 2022, 2021 and 2020, which includes the historical results of operations of each of our businesses (operating segments) from the date of acquisition in accordance with generally accepted accounting principles in the United States ("GAAP" or "US GAAP") and (ii) comparative historical components of the results of operations for each of our businesses on a stand-alone basis ("Results of Operations - Our Businesses"), for each of the years ended December 31, 2022, 2021 and 2020, where all years presented include relevant pro-forma adjustments for pre-acquisition periods and explanations where applicable.
+For the 2022 acquisition of PrimaLoft, the pro forma results of operations have been prepared as if we purchased this business on January 1, 2021.
+For the 2021 acquisition of Lugano Diamonds, the pro forma results of operations have been prepared as if we purchased this business on January 1, 2020.
+For the 2020 acquisitions of Marucci Sports and BOA, the pro forma results of operations have been prepared as if we purchased this business are not necessarily indicative of the results to be expected for a full year, going forward.